Pupil Premium and Disadvantaged Pupils

 - Personal issues that can affect learning

-- Year Two pupils made comparable progress to their peers in reading and writing and rates of progress exceeded their peers in maths.
+- This academic year, Year 2 pupils made greater progress than their peers in reading and writing and made comparable progress in maths.